 So the next question is: Why is it that, according to the EMT, investment risk coincides with volatility?
 The answer is as simple as it is unappreciated.
 Let’s see.

 If the EMT could be summarised in one sentence, it would be: The market price is right.
 Prices are always where they should be.
 Amazon at 85, 6 or 1000 dollars.
 The Nasdaq at 5000, 1400 or 6400.
 At each point in time, prices incorporate all available information about expected profits, returns and discount rates.
 Prices are never too high or too low, except with hindsight.
 Therefore, an investor who buys a stock at 100 because he thinks it is worth 150 is fooling himself.
 Nobody can beat the market.
 If the market is pricing the stock at 100, then that’s what it’s worth.
 The price will change if and only if new information – unknown and unknowable beforehand and therefore not yet incorporated into the current price – prompts the market to revise its valuation.
-As this was true in the past as it is true in the present and in the future, past price changes must also have been caused by no other reason than the arrival of information that was new at the time and unknown until then.
+As this was true in the past as it is true in the present and will be true in the future, past price changes must also have been caused by no other reason than the arrival of information that was new at the time and unknown until then.
 Thus all price changes are unknowable and, by definition, unexpected.
 And since price changes are the largest components of returns – the other being dividends, which can typically be anticipated to some extent – we must conclude that past returns are largely unexpected.
 At this point there is only one last step: to identify risk with the unexpected.
 If we define investment risk as anything that could happen to the stock price that is not already incorporated into its current level, then the volatility of past returns can be taken as its accurate measure.

 Identifying investment risk with volatility presupposes market efficiency.
 This is part of what Eugene Fama calls the joint hypothesis problem.
 To be an active investor, thus rejecting the EMT in practice, while at the same time using financial models based on the identification of investment risk with volatility, thus assuming the EMT in theory, is a glaring but largely unnoticed inconsistency.